Interfacing 7-Segment Display With PIC Microcontroller – MikroC

 Current Project / Post can also be found using:

-- microchip 7 segment display
+- seven segment display connection to pic16f886

 - interfacing 7 segment display with pic microcontrollers